ls1intum/Artemis/supporting_scripts/course-scripts/quick-course-setup/README.md

 1. Open the project in IntelliJ.
 2. Locate the large_course_main.py file in the project directory.
+3. Update the [config.ini](./config.ini) to your needs
-3. To change the number of students created, modify the students variable in the config.ini file.
+   1. To change the number of students created, modify the students variable in the config.ini file.
-4. To change the number of commits each student should perform in the example exercise, modify the commits variable in the config.ini file.
+   2. To change the number of commits each student should perform in the example exercise, modify the commits variable in the config.ini file.
-5. To change the number of programming exercises created, modify the exercises variable in the config.ini file.
+   3. To change the number of programming exercises created, modify the exercises variable in the config.ini file.
-6. To change the name of programming exercises created, modify the exercise_name variable in the config.ini file.
+   4. To change the name of programming exercises created, modify the exercise_name variable in the config.ini file.
-7. To use an existing course, modify the create_course variable to False and provide a valid course_id in the config.ini file.
+   5. To use an existing course, modify the create_course variable to False and provide a valid course_id in the config.ini file.
-8. To use an existing programming exercise, modify the create_exercises variable to False and provide a valid exercise_Ids in the config.ini file.
+   6. To use an existing programming exercise, modify the create_exercises variable to False and provide a valid exercise_Ids in the config.ini file.
-9. You can use the play button within IntelliJ (if Python is configured properly) to run the script.
-(Run large_course_main.py)
+4. You can use the play button within IntelliJ (if Python is configured properly) to run the script.
 ```shell
 python3 large_course_main.py
 ```